karimdabbouz/news_scraper/README.md

 # news-scraper

 This is a python package to scrape news articles in structured format from any news outlet.
-It takes XPATH selectors and lambda functions as arguments to access headlines, teaser, body text, etc. Example:
+It takes XPATH selectors and lambda functions as arguments to access headlines, teaser, body text, etc.

 After having collected a list of URLs with the ArticleLinkScraper you can then instantiate the ArticleContentScraper with the necessary selectors like this: